 Graduate Student Research Grants

-The IEEE Computational Intelligence Society is inviting applications for a competition for an additional funding opportunity for 2023.
+The IEEE Computational Intelligence Society is inviting applications for a competition for an additional funding opportunity for 2024.

-The primary intent of these scholarships is to cover the expenses related to a visit to another university, institute, or research agency for collaboration with an identified researcher in the field of interest of the applicant.
-In certain cases, the scholarship may also be used to cover expenses related to supporting the student at their home institution for intensive work on a particular project, if – due to extenuating circumstances – such work cannot be continued as scheduled during the regular academic semester.
+The primary intent of these grants is to cover the expenses related to a visit to another university, institute, or research agency for collaboration with an identified researcher in the field of interest of the applicant.
+In certain cases, the grant may also be used to cover expenses related to supporting the student at their home institution for intensive work on a particular project, if – due to extenuating circumstances – such work cannot be continued as scheduled during the regular academic semester.

 The field of interest of applicants is open but should be connected with an identifiable component of the CIS (neural networks, fuzzy systems, or evolutionary computation).

-To apply for a CIS scholarship, interested applicants should submit a proposal to the CIS Graduate Student Research Grants Sub-Committee.
+To apply for a CIS grant, interested applicants should submit a proposal to the CIS Graduate Student Research Grants Sub-Committee.
 Your proposal, to be submitted as a single PDF file attached to the Submission Form and should state the general purpose of your request, and should including the following:

-- Cover page with the applicant's address, student status, IEEE number, expected graduation date, the host institution (if applicable).
+1. Cover page with the applicant's address, student status, IEEE number, expected graduation date, the host institution (if applicable).

-- References related to the proposed research (10pt font, 1-page maximum)
+3. References related to the proposed research (10pt font, 1-page maximum)

-- A timeline of tasks required to complete research goals
+4. A timeline of tasks required to complete research goals

-- A fully explanatory and detailed budget with individual line items along with the justification of the requested item and amount (1-page maximum).
+5. A fully explanatory and detailed budget with individual line items along with the justification of the requested item and amount (1-page maximum).
 If the work is to be conducted at a home institution, an explanation why additional funds are needed to continue the work during the break, and why the work cannot be done during the academic semester, or simply cannot continue as normally progressing during the academic semester (additional 1-page maximum).

-- Your resume (1-page maximum).
+6. Your resume (1-page maximum).
 Please provide your IEEE member number

-- Two reference letters supporting your application (including letters from sponsoring professors, if applicable).
+7. Two reference letters supporting your application (including letters from sponsoring professors, if applicable).
 These must be included with your application and are not to be received individually

 Information in the file must follow the above presentation order.